ladybug-tools/dragonfly-primer/text/components/Repeating_Window_Width_Height_Parameters.md

 #### Inputs
 * ##### win_height
 A number for the target height of the windows.
 Note that, if the window_height is larger than the height of the wall, the generated windows will have a height equal to the wall height in order to avoid having windows extend outside the wall face.
-Default: 2 meters.
+(Default: 2 meters).
 * ##### win_width
 A number for the target width of the windows.
 Note that, if the window_width is larger than the width of the wall, the generated windows will have a width equal to the wall width in order to avoid having windows extend outside the wall face.
-Default: 1.5 meters
+(Default: 1.5 meters).
 * ##### sill_height
 A number for the target height above the bottom edge of the face to start the apertures.
-Note that, if the ratio is too large for the height, the ratio will take precedence and the sill_height will be smaller than this value.
-If an array of values are input here, different heights will be assigned based on cardinal direction, starting with north and moving clockwise.
-Default: 0.8 meters.
+Note that, if the window height is too large to acoomodate the sill height input here, the window height will take precedence and the sill height will be smaller than this value.
+(Default: 0.8 meters).
 * ##### horiz_separ
 A number for the horizontal separation between individual aperture centerlines.
 If this number is larger than the parent face's length, only one aperture will be produced.
-If an array of values are input here, different separation distances will be assigned based on cardinal direction, starting with north and moving clockwise.
-Default: 3 meters.
+(Default: 3 meters).

 #### Outputs
 * ##### win_par